vippsas/vipps-login-api/vipps-login-api-faq.md

 [userinfo endpoint](https://developer.vippsmobilepay.com/api/userinfo#operation/userinfoAuthorizationCode)
  for this use case.
 See
 [the Login API userinfo endpoint documentation](api-guide/integration.md#userinfo).
-Azure B2C's User Flows does not use the userinfo endpoint and you will therefore need to use a [Custom policy](https://docs.microsoft.com/en-us/azure/active-directory-b2c/userinfo-endpoint?pivots=b2c-custom-policy).
+Azure B2C's User Flows does not use the userinfo endpoint, and you will therefore need to use a [Custom policy](https://docs.microsoft.com/en-us/azure/active-directory-b2c/userinfo-endpoint?pivots=b2c-custom-policy).

 ## How can we detect users' consent removal?